jemmy512/book-notes/SE/refactoring-2.md

 If the refused bequest is causing confusion and problems, follow the traditional advice.
 However, don’t feel you have to do it all the time.
 Nine times out of ten this smell is too faint to be worth cleaning.

 The smell of refused bequest is much stronger if the subclass is reusing behavior but does not want to support the interface of the superclass.
-We don’t mind refusing implementations—but refusing interface gets us on our high horses.
+We don’t mind refusing implementations - but refusing interface gets us on our high horses.
 In this case, however, don’t fiddle with the hierarchy; you want to gut it by applying `Replace Subclass with Delegate` or `Replace Superclass with Delegate` .

 ## Comments